yuxiaohaihyx0517/Leverage-Classifier/README.md

 # Leverage-Classifier
-Code for a submited paper entitled as "Leverage classifier: another look at support vector machine"
+Code for a submitted paper entitled "Leverage classifier: another look at support vector machine"